|

 Traits introduced into crops by genetic engineering (GE).

-Pesticidal crops About one third of the plant products are engineered for insect resistance.
-This means ... for release in several countries.
+No such studies have been done on any of the pesticidal crops now approved for release in several countries.
 Finally, the pests are likely to develop resistance to the pesticidal plants.
-This has been observed to occur surprisingly rapidly in the case of Bt toxin ...
+This has been observed to ...

 psrast.org